elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (boolean) `true` if the Participation Tokens were withdrawn and converted to Reputation Tokens without any errors, or `false` otherwise.
-If `_sender` does not have any Participation Tokens or Fee Tokens to be redeemed, this function will still return `true`, as long as no errors occured.
+If `p._sender` does not have any Participation Tokens or Fee Tokens to be redeemed, this function will still return `true`, as long as no errors occured.

 ### augur.api.FeeWindow.withdrawInEmergency(p)